litestar-org/litestar/docs/tutorials/sqlalchemy/2-serialization-plugin.rst

 Next steps
 ==========

-In our application, we've had to build a bit of scaffolding to integrate SQLAlchemy with our application.
-We've had to define the ``db_connection()`` lifespan context manager, and the ``provide_transaction()`` dependency provider.
+In our application, we have had to build a bit of scaffolding to integrate SQLAlchemy with our application.
+We have had to define the ``db_connection()`` lifespan context manager, and the ``provide_transaction()`` dependency provider.

-Next we'll look at how the :class:`SQLAlchemyInitPlugin <litestar.contrib.sqlalchemy.plugins.SQLAlchemyInitPlugin>` can help us.
+Next we will look at how the :class:`SQLAlchemyInitPlugin <litestar.contrib.sqlalchemy.plugins.SQLAlchemyInitPlugin>` can help us.